EHfive/uefi-toys/README.md

 #### (Optional) Load filesystem drivers

-Load filesystem drivers from [efifs](https://github.com/pbatard/efifs) if you files are not resides in FAT partition.
+Load filesystem drivers from [efifs](https://github.com/pbatard/efifs) if your files are not resides in FAT partition.

-Drivers need to be copies to ESP partition or anywhere UEFI shell can read.
+Drivers need to be copies to the ESP partition or anywhere UEFI shell can read.

 ```
 Shell> FS0: